Kuru (disease): Prion

 The infectious agent is a misfolded form of a host-encoded protein called prion (PrP).
 Prion proteins are encoded by the Prion Protein Gene (PRNP).
 The two forms of prion are designated as PrP^{C}, which is a normally folded protein, and PrP^{Sc}, a misfolded form which gives rise to the disease.
 The two forms do not differ in their amino acid sequence; however, the pathogenic PrP^{Sc} isoform differs from the normal PrP^{C} form in its secondary and tertiary structure.
 The PrP^{Sc} isoform is more enriched in beta sheets, while the normal PrP^{C} form is enriched in alpha helices.
 The differences in conformation allow PrP^{Sc} to aggregate and be extremely resistant to protein degradation by enzymes or other chemical and physical means.
 The normal form, on the other hand, is susceptible to complete proteolysis and soluble in non-denaturing detergents.

 It has been suggested that pre-existing or acquired PrP^{Sc} can promote the conversion of PrP^{C} into PrP^{Sc}, which goes on to convert other PrP^{C}.
-This initiates a chain reaction that allows for its rapid propagation, resulting in the pathogenesis of prion diseases.
+This initiates a chain reaction that enables its rapid propagation, resulting in the pathogenesis of prion diseases.